 When a woman reports that she is pregnant, she may qualify for the Pregnant Woman program.
-If she qualifies, Pregnant Woman coverage continues through her post-partum period even if her income later increases.
+If she qualifies, Pregnant Woman coverage continues through her postpartum period even if her income later increases.
 Pregnant women do not have to pay copayments.

-During the post-partum period, eligibility is reviewed to see if the woman qualifies for any other AHCCCS Medical Assistance (MA) program.
+During the postpartum period, eligibility is reviewed to see if the woman qualifies for any other AHCCCS Medical Assistance (MA) program.

 Term Definition Pregnant Pregnant means that a woman is expecting the birth of one or more children.
-Postpartum Period A 12-month period starting the day the pregnancy ends and stops the last day of the month in the 12th month after the pregnancy ends.
-Customer must be enrolled in AHCCCS while pregnant to be in the postpartum period as it applies to this group.
+60-day Postpartum Period A 60-day period starting the day the pregnancy ends.
+This period applies to a customer who was not enrolled in AHCCCS while pregnant.
+A customer who is applying for AHCCCS and was pregnant or in their 60-day postpartum period in any of the 3 months before their application month, may be eligible for Prior Quarter Coverage.
+12-month Postpartum Period A 12-month period starting the day the pregnancy ends.
+This period ends on the last day of the 12th month.
+Customer must be enrolled in AHCCCS while pregnant to be in the 12-month postpartum period as it applies to this group.
 See Pregnancy and Postpartum for examples.